saikovvuri/durablefunctions-ecommerce-web/readme.md

-# Vanilla JavaScript App
+# Vue.js App on Azure Static Web Apps

-[Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build JavaScript apps in minutes.
-Use this repo with the [quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to build and customize a new static site.

-This repo is used as a starter for a _very basic_ HTML web application using no front-end frameworks.
+This Vue.js app is hosted [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) and is a simple eCommerce web app where the shopper's activity triggers workflows using Azure Durable Functions